 - Instant cashback when you make an eligible credit card purchase.
 For example, if you make a credit card purchase of £1,000 and there is a 2% cashback promotion, the credit card provider will give you £20 back.

 - Cashback promotional offers on sign up.
 Some cards have a cashback promotion for new customers.
-These offers usually require you to apply before a set date and spend a specific amount within the first few months you have the card.
+These offers usually require you to apply before a set date and spend a specific amount within the first few months of having the card.

-- Cashback via a credit card rewards program.
-As well as using points for flights or merchandise, some credit card rewards programmes, give you the option to redeem your points for cashback on your account.
+- Cashback via a credit card rewards programme.
+As well as using points for flights or merchandise, some credit card rewards programmes give you the option to redeem your points for cash added back to your account.

 Is there a catch?

-Just like other reward credit cards, you need to meet the spending requirements or eligibility requirements to earn cashback.
+There are a few catches to know about.
+As with other reward credit cards, you need to meet the spending requirements or eligibility requirements to earn cashback.
 For example, cashback may only be earned on “eligible purchases”, with common exclusions including cash advances, balance transfers and refunded purchases.
 Some cashback credit cards may also cap or limit the amount of money you can earn per month or year.
-Make sure you read the card’s Product Disclosure Statement for more information.How to compare cashback credit cards
+Make sure you read the card’s Product Disclosure Statement for more information.How to choose cashback credit cards

 Here are the key details to look at when you’re comparing different cashback credit card options: